Why infrared heating wouldn’t work for you…

 So far you may have read about how infrared heating can quickly heat a room using little electricity from the touch of a button on your smartphone.
 But not everyone has the same level of success when using this form of heating.

-We have compiled the list below to showcase the key areas of infrared heating which need to be considered when adding either one panel or a whole new system for the first time.
+We have compiled the list below to showcase the key areas of infrared heating which need to be considered.
+This is worth a read no matter the size of system being considered.

 I’ve fitted my panel, but I can’t feel the heat?